 Closed floor plans: For years, they were yesterday’s news.
 In recent interior design trends, it’s been all about open concept floor plans.
+But in recent years, there have been reports of buyers looking for more walls.
+What gives?

 Long story short, the pandemic and the rise of remote work have influenced the kind of homes buyers seek.
 During lockdowns, open spaces granted less privacy and families sought privacy in separate spaces.
 Even as restrictions eased, the benefits of having separate rooms left its imprint on interior design trends.